carpentries/community-engagement/glossary.md

 #### Instructor Training

-training in how to teach Carpentries workshops, including educational psychology, evidence-based teaching practices, and Carpentries-specific information; a necessary step to complete Instructor checkout and certification; refer to **_Instructor Training Curriculum_**
+training in how to teach Carpentries workshops, including educational psychology, evidence-based teaching practices, and Carpentries-specific information; a necessary step for completing Instructor checkout and certification; refer to **_Instructor Training Curriculum_**

 #### Instructor Training Bonus Module